Founded in 1926, the Federated Garden Club of St. Augustine was one of the earliest clubs in Florida.

 THE New GARDEN CENTER

-declared the building unsafe for occupancy.
-The City of St. Augustine decided not to invest in necessary repairs and terminated the lease agreement with
+inspectors declared the building unsafe for occupancy.
+The City of St. Augustine decided not to invest in necessary repairs and terminated the

 In 2006 the club located a building at 3440 Old Moultrie Road as a possible location for a new Garden Center.

-charity, contributions received are tax deductible under section 170 of the Internal Revenue Code.
-All contributions, including membership fees, made by
+(c)(3) charity, contributions received are tax deductible under section 170 of the Internal Revenue Code.
+All contributions, including membership

-successful program and has brought a National Garden Club Award to the Hibiscus Circle for their work..
-In May, 2015, the Dogwood Circle disbanded.
+to be a successful program and has brought a National Garden Club Award to the Hibiscus Circle for their work..
+In May, 2015, the Dogwood

 In March of 2016, the Sunflower Circle was formed.
 In the last several years, the club has started ongoing programs like “Fun with Flowers”; an